Mousavi310/hugo-blog/content/posts/soft-delete-unique-index.md

  [{"id":8,"name":"White Shirt","isDeleted":false}]
 ```

-And the filter index prevent duplication of not deleted products:
+If you want to add `White Shirt` product while it is not (soft) deleted, the filter index prevents it:

 ``` curl
 curl --location --request POST 'https://localhost:5001/api/products' --insecure --header 'Content-Type: application/json' --data-raw '{